Create Instant Surveys with AI

 Do you know that it is 5x costlier to get new customers when compared with getting business from an existing customer?
 5X.
 That’s a lot of money and a lot of effort.
 Even after knowing the ramifications of this number, most businesses only concentrate on going after newer customers while completely ignoring the plight of existing customers.

-If you want to have a steady income that keeps increasing, do you know what is the answer to that?
+If you want a steady income that keeps increasing, do you know the answer to that?
 It is the same thing- keep your existing customers close to you.

-The onus should be on the after-sales team as well as the customer service team to ensure that the existing customers are looked after well.
-By sending them an NPS survey, you are ensuring that they are given an opportunity to vent out their feelings, no matter whether it is positive or negative.
+The onus should be on the after-sales and customer service teams to ensure that the existing customers are looked after well.
+By sending them an NPS survey, you are confirming that they are allowed to vent their feelings, whether positive or negative.

-NPS also gives you an opportunity to send personalized messages to your clients and a chance for them to interact with your clients.
+NPS also allows you to send personalized messages to your clients and a chance for them to interact with them.
 You can use this instance to build a great rapport with your customers, maybe even cross-sell or up-sell if you see the right moment.
-When you do this consistently, you will be able to put your business in a completely different league as not all businesses do this.
+When you do this consistently, you can put your business in a completely different league, as not all companies do this.

 6. Better your value proposition

 What is the value that you add that your competitors don’t?
-If your client asks a question like this, you should be in a position to answer it objectively.
-Thankfully, the NPS question and the ensuing feedback give you an opportunity to know this from your customer.
+If your client asks a question like this, you should be able to answer it objectively.
+Thankfully, the NPS question and the ensuing feedback allow you to know this from your customer.
 Most businesses assume that the value they provide is unparalleled.

-Most businesses fail because they are not exactly aware of the requirements of the customers, which in turn means that they will not be able to fulfill their expectations.
-Unless you know what is the problem, you will never be able to give the best solution.
+Most businesses fail because they are not exactly aware of the customers’ requirements, which in turn means that they will not be able to fulfill their expectations.
+Unless you know the problem, you will never be able to give the best solution.

-With NPS, you will get feedback from your customers which will help you create solutions that are closest to the expectations of the customer.
-Surveys give you that kind of insight because you are hearing it directly from your customer.
+With NPS, you will get customer feedback, which will help you create solutions that are closest to the customer’s expectations.
+Surveys give you that kind of insight because you hear it directly from your customers.
 It will help you refine your offering in a way that nothing else can.

 It is important that businesses don’t work on hunches or assumptions, but there should be a clear-cut strategy for everything that is done.
 If there is a plan A, then there should also be a plan B if the former fails.
 Your plan should be based on solid data points that will emerge after the results from the survey.